gzapodea/NETCONF/README.md

 Device access:

- - IP address or hostname of your IOS-XE device: HOST
+ - IP address of your IOS-XE device: HOST
  - Use the NETCONF port for your IOS-XE device:  PORT
  - Use the user credentials for your IOS-XE device:
-    - username: USER
+    - USER - your username
-    - password: PASS
+    - PASS - your password

 The sample code will ask user to select which device to collect information from.